alan-turing-institute/scivision/CODE_OF_CONDUCT.md

 ### 3.2 Alternate contact points

-If you do not feel comfortable contacting , please report an incident to by email at [Sebastian Anhert](mailto:anhert@turing.ac.uk).
+If you do not feel comfortable contacting Dr Scott Hosking, please report an incident to by email at [Sebastian Anhert](mailto:anhert@turing.ac.uk).

 Alternatively, if you would like to contact someone outside of the core development team, please contact [Aida Mehonic](mailto:amehonic@turing.ac.uk).